My Quiet Kitchen

 Are pumpkin seeds and pepitas the same thing?

-Can I sub soy sauce for the tamari?
+Can I sub soy sauce for tamari?

-Sure!
+Yes!
 If you don't need the recipe to be gluten-free, soy sauce or shoyu can be used.
 I find tamari to be a bit more complex and rich, though.

 close up of jar filled with roasted pepitas